ArenCarpenter/Predicting_Bike_Ridership/README.md

 ### Data Visualizations

+Let's start by looking at some aggregated ridership patterns.

+#### Total users throughout the year

+We see rider data from both 2011 and 2012.
+As we expect, there are more riders in the late spring through early fall when the temperatures and weather are the most comfortable.
+Ridership begins to fall off in November through April.
+Overall ridership is higher in 2012 than in 2011 (INSERT STATS HERE), perhaps signaling greater adoption and market share of Capital bike in Washington, D.C.

 [](Images/Users by Year.png)

+#### Total users by month

+Just reinforcing the previous time series evaluation resampled by month, showing higher ridership in the spring and summer.
+However, grouping by rider population begins to show the differences between registered and casual cohorts that we will continue to explore below.
+Registered users account for a majority of the rides regardless of month.

 [](Images/Users by Month.png)

+#### Total users by day of the week

 [](Images/Users by Day.png)

+#### Rides by hour of the day

 [](Images/Ridership by Hour.png)

+#### "Feels like" temperature distribution

 [](Images/Feels Like Temp Dist.png)

+#### Ridership by weather type

 [](Images/Users by Weather Type.png)

+#### Ridership on holidays

 [](Images/Users by Holiday.png)